quantumcoinproject/quantum-coin-js-sdk/README.md

 <a name="module_qc-sdk..TransactionReceipt"></a>

 ### qc-sdk~TransactionReceipt
 This class represents a Receipt of a transaction that was registered in the blockchain.
+The transactionReceipt field can be null unless the transaction is registered with the blockchain.
+While the transaction is pending, this field will be null.
+You should consider the transaction as succeeded only if the status field's value is 0x1 (success).

 **Kind**: inner class of [<code>qc-sdk</code>](#module_qc-sdk)
 **Access**: public